pirix/pirix/README.md

     - memory management with paging
     - interrupt handling
     - multitasking
-    - filesystem

 ## Building

 In order to build πrix you have to install the system-specific toolchain.
-A Makefile with the necessary patches is available on https://github.com/7h0ma5/pirix-toolchain/.
+A script to build the toolchain is available on https://github.com/pirix/pirix-toolchain/.
 To compile and install the toolchain, switch to the pirix-toolchain directory and run the following commands:

-    make binutils-make
-    sudo make binutils-install

-    make gcc-make
-    sudo make gcc-install

-    make newlib-make
-    sudo make newlib-install
+    $ ./prepare.sh
+    $ ./build.sh
+    # ./install.sh

 Now you are ready to compile the kernel. πrix uses cmake and it's better to run and out-of-source build to keep the source directory